mcook42/Virtual-World-for-Reddit/Source/Unity/notes.md

  - Inside contains the room inside the building.

+ - House contains the house scene.

  - LoadTest: A blank testing scene only used to run load tests.

  - DontDestroyOnLoad is a special scene which exists only while the game is running.
 It contains all of the objects within main.

+###Menus

+ All Menus inherit from the Menu<T> object and are managed by the menuController object.
+The typical process for creating a menu is to get the menuController object, get the appropriate script on that object, and then calling loadMenu(bool pause).
+Unloaded the menu follows the same process except one called unLoadeMenu() in the end.

 ###Random Notes: